 Best Docking Stations for MacBook Pro iMore 2020

-It's not just you, the new MacBook Pro lack of multiple ports can be a little frustrating —especially if you're looking to connect multiple displays.
+It's not just you, the lack of multiple ports on the entire MacBook lineup can be frustrating —especially if you're looking to connect multiple displays when you're working from home.
 Good thing docking stations exist!
 Docking stations are like power strips for your laptop.
 They have a variety of ports and usually their own power source so they can handle high-speed data transfer and multiple display connections.
 They are also generally able to charge your laptop and mobile devices while they work.
 If you connect lots of devices and peripherals and need high-speed data transfer, these are the best docking stations for MacBook Pro.

 - Dual 4K support: Elgato Thunderbolt 3 Docking Station